3k0cr/Resources/README.md

 # Resources

-This repository holds most resources for my web development projects.
+This repository holds most resources for my web development projects, and other things.